 I started looking for a way to get rid of my leftover emotional baggage.
 The more I learned about energy healing—the new path my life had taken—the more I realized that emotions have their own energy, and that energy can be transformed: it can shift from being a negative destructive force and become an instrument or force for the light.
 Like the way my journal entries that helped me release my memories of abuse turned into my first bestselling book, Truth Heals, which has helped countless others with their own traumatic past.

 Think of the emotional baggage you carry—the traumatic events you have lived through.
 It could be a breakup or divorce that really traumatized you or the death of a loved one, especially if they died “too young.”
 Grief that is not released from the heart can cause havoc with your health.
-It could be surviving a natural disaster, like a flood or earthquake; a terrifying auto accident; any form of abuse; a devastating financial loss, like many of us experienced when the real estate market collapsed; or a disease like cancer.
+It could be surviving a natural disaster, like a flood or earthquake; a terrifying auto accident; any form of abuse or sexual harassment; a devastating financial loss, like many of us experienced when the real estate market collapsed; or a disease like cancer.
 It could be that you were bullied in school, mistreated at work, or taunted for being gay or different in any way.
 There are so many ways in which you can experience trauma, and it doesn’t have to be dramatic.
 It can be words spoken carelessly that cut you to the core.
 No one sees the scars, but they are there.

 Do you shake it off and promptly say, “Don’t worry about me.
 I’m fine.”
 Uh-oh.
 You may think you’re fine; you may hope you’re fine; but are you really?